Joint Borrower Sole Proprietor Mortgage – JBSP Mortgage

 Until the property is sold, the non-legal owner is legally obligated to pay the JBSP mortgage.

-Use an independent no fee mortgage broker
+Use an independent mortgage broker

 How long it takes to get your mortgage will depend on if you have a broker or not.